codegangsta/Astroneer/README.md

 **Ready to take the helm of your shipbuilding career?** Download Astroneer now and start forging the future of space travel in Starfield!

+## Installation
+This mod requires Plugins.txt Enabler which also requires SFSE or ASIL (GamePass) because it was made in xEdit and is packaged as .ESM﻿ plugin file.

+Please read detailed instructions provided by SFSE and Plugins.txt Enabler if you have not used any ESM mods yet!
+Open their respective pages and the instructions are all there!

+After you have requirements taken care of, please add the following lines to your Plugins.txt file, complete text file should look like this:
+﻿# This file is used by Starfield to keep track of your downloaded content.
+*Astroneer.esm

+Save the file and start the game using sfse_loader.exe.
+(Or for GamePass follow instructions provided by Plugins.txt Enabler)

+Note that this mod should work just fine with GamePass version as well, please just make sure to follow Plugin.txt Enabler instructions specific for the GamePass modding and ASIL.
+I only have Steam version so can't provide any support unless you get the Plugins.exe Enabler and ASI Loader to work on your installation, as I have no experience with GamePass version.

 ## Credits

 - @codegangsta - Game design, scripting, narrative crafting